Balance Transfer

 Can I get a balance transfer card with bad credit?

-It’s not impossible, but you’re very unlikely to be accepted for the best balance transfer cards.
+It’s not impossible, but you’re unlikely to be accepted for the best balance transfer cards if you have a poor credit record.

-The deals open to you are likely to be much more expensive than the leading offers.
+The deals you will be eligible for are likely to be much more expensive than the leading offers.
+It may also be difficult to find a deal that offers a long 0% introductory rate.

-Most bad credit balance transfer cards charge higher interest rates once the 0% offer runs out, so be warned.
-If you can’t be sure you’re going to be able to repay your balance before the higher interest rate kicks in, it might be best to keep your debt on your other credit card - depending on the APR of that card.
+Most balance transfer cards for bad credit charge higher interest rates once the 0% offer runs out.
+If you can’t be sure you’ll be able to repay your balance before the higher interest rate kicks in, it might be best to keep your debt on your existing credit card - especially if it has a lower APR.

 The information provided does not constitute financial advice, it’s always important to do your own research to ensure a financial product is right for your circumstances.
 If you’re unsure you should contact an independent financial advisor.